madhukondragunta/Practice/README.md

 - `mongodb_data`: For MongoDB data persistence
 - `redis_data`: For Redis data persistence

-## Network
+## Networks

-All services are connected to a bridge network named `app-network`.
+The services are connected to the following networks:
+- `app-network`: For main application services
+- `kafka-local-net`: For Kafka and Zookeeper services
+- `trino-local-net`: For Trino and MongoDB services

 ## Development